 How can I make a difference?
 It’s a question people are increasingly asking themselves.
 And more importantly, it’s one they’re acting on.
 From monitoring energy consumption and establishing environmental practices, to evaluating the products they purchase and the organizations they support, people are trying to leave a positive imprint however they can.

-While being purposeful is not a new idea, we are experiencing a dramatic increase in how people are changing behaviors to make a difference — particularly in the investing space.
-According to the US SIF Foundation’s 2018 Report on U.S. Sustainable, Responsible and Impact Investing Trends‡, nearly $12 trillion are invested in a variety of socially responsible ways in the United States alone, which is $1 out of every $4 under professional management.
-It’s also a 38% increase since 2016, which clearly demonstrates this is not just a fad, but a trend with significant momentum.
+While being purposeful in our lives and lifestyles is not a new idea, we continue to see a dramatic increase in how people are changing behaviors to make a difference — particularly in the investing space.
+According to the US SIF Foundation’s 2022 Report on U.S. Sustainable, Responsible and Impact Investing Trends‡, nearly $8.4 trillion are invested in a variety of socially responsible ways in the United States alone, which is $1 out of every $8 under professional management.

 Values investing: Something old and something new